nmhforlife/PIIKiller/README.md

 1. Control+click (right-click) on the app and select "Open"
 2. When prompted with a warning, click "Open" again
 3. On first launch, macOS may require going to System Preferences > Security & Privacy and clicking "Open Anyway"

+### macOS App Distribution Issues

+1. **"App is damaged" error**:
+   - This occurs with unsigned or ad-hoc signed applications
+   - Users should right-click the app and select "Open" instead of double-clicking
+   - System Settings > Security & Privacy > General may show an option to "Open Anyway"

+2. **Ad-hoc signing limitations**:
+   - Ad-hoc signed apps still trigger Gatekeeper warnings
+   - Each user needs to approve the app on first launch
+   - Ad-hoc signing is appropriate for team distribution but not public distribution

+3. **Gatekeeper bypassing (for IT administrators)**:
+   - In managed environments, IT admins can approve the app organization-wide
+   - Add the app to the Gatekeeper allowlist: `spctl --add --label "PIIKiller" path/to/PIIKiller.app`

 ## Contributing